IndieCoderMM/js-capstone/README.md

 <!-- SUPPORT -->

-## ⭐️ Show your support <a name="support"></a>
+## 💖 Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project

-If you like this project give it a star.
-Thanks.
+If you like this project, please consider giving it a ⭐.
+We really appreciate your support.
+Thank you!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>